Ghazalehdelfi/GhizOs/src/data/writing/CombattingLegacyCode.md

 ## Final Thoughts

-There’s no silver bullet for pulling a team out of legacy, but there is a mindset: **pragmatic optimism**.
+Key word here is a mindset: **pragmatic optimism**.

 Focus on visible wins, build internal momentum, and keep your eyes on the bigger picture.
-It’s messy work — but it's some of the most impactful you can do.
+It’s messy work — but it can be some of the most impactful you do.